Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Training Setup

 \subsection{Quadrant Decomposition Experiments}

-In this paper, we use Verl~\cite{DBLP:conf/eurosys/ShengZYWZZPL025} as the RL training framework.
-Our experiments are conducted over a single node with 8 NVIDIA A800 GPUs.
-We set $r_i=-1$ for negative samples and $r_i=+1$ for positive samples.
-For the training dataset, we use data from DeepScaleR, which consists of 40,315 unique math reasoning problem-answer pairs.
-Additionally, we adopt techniques like dynamic sampling and clip-higher proposed in DAPO~\cite{DBLP:journals/corr/abs-2503-14476}, as they are commonly used in modern RL for efficiency and stability.
-Although the KL constraint is commonly used to regularize policy updates, the core learning signal still comes from the verifiable reward, so to isolate the effect of reward learning we use GRPO without the KL constraint.
-For the experiments of PHR, PLR, NHR, and NLR, configuration details are listed in Table~\ref{tab:training_hyperparameters_decompose}.
-Each experiment is trained for two times and the reported results are averaged over these runs.
+All experiments use Verl~\cite{DBLP:conf/eurosys/ShengZYWZZPL025} as the RL training framework and run on a single node with 8 NVIDIA A800 GPUs.
+Negative samples use $r_i=-1$, and positive samples use $r_i=+1$.
+Thus, the diagnostic masks are defined by the binary outcome reward, while \modelname uses the sign of the group-normalized advantage in its sign-preserving shaping.
+The training dataset is DeepScaleR, which consists of 40,315 unique math reasoning problem-answer pairs.
+Additionally, we adopt dynamic sampling and Clip-Higher from DAPO~\cite{DBLP:journals/corr/abs-2503-14476}, as they are commonly used in modern RLVR for efficiency and stability.
+Although the KL constraint is commonly used to regularize policy updates, the core learning signal still comes from the verifiable reward, so these experiments use GRPO without the KL constraint to isolate the effect of reward learning.
+For PHR, PLR, NHR, and NLR, configuration details are listed in Table~\ref{tab:training_hyperparameters_decompose}.
+Each diagnostic intervention is run twice, and the reported results are averaged over these runs.